13 Best Things to do in Tromso in Winter

 We are Ivar and Radka and now live in Lofoten, Norway.
 However, we used to live in Tromsø, where Radka worked for a company that organized northern lights tours, sailing, and sightseeing trips, and resold other activities like whale watching and reindeer farm visits.

 We didn’t just visit Tromsø on a short trip sponsored by the local tourist board, as is common in the travel blogging world.
-We’ve personally tried most of the activities we mention in this article, and the companies we recommend are either ones we know or have heard great things about through our work or friends in the tourist industry in Tromsø.
+We’ve personally tried most of the activities we mention in this article, and the companies we recommend are either ones we know or have heard great things about through our network of friends in the tourist industry in Tromsø.

 The best place to watch northern lights without taking a guided tour in Tromso, Norway is from the top station of the Fjellheisen cable car